-Nick Warshaw is an associate attorney at Olson Remcho.
+Nick Warshaw is a senior associate attorney at Olson Remcho.
 Mr. Warshaw advises candidates, advocacy groups, and non-profit clients on compliance with campaign finance law and lobbying regulations.
 Mr. Warshaw also represents clients in litigation over election law, public policy, and constitutional issues.

 Prior to joining the firm, Mr. Warshaw was an associate at Paul Hastings, LLP, where his work focused on commercial real estate purchase and sale, development, and finance agreements.
 During law school, he interned at Google Inc. and NextGen Climate Action, a Super PAC.